waynodiablo/Oystercard/individual_challenges/README.md

 * 10am: You'll work solo on the tech test.
 * 1pm: **Will’s 2nd talk.**
 * 5.30pm: You'll review your code in pairs.
+* 6pm: Your coach will announce the teams for final projects.
 * 6pm: We'll review your code in a group.

 #### Friday